-This course is designed for the second-semester beginning and intermediate-level player with some reading and playing experience.
-Included will be instruction on increasing the reading range up the fingerboard, rhythmic fluency, chord vocabulary, harmonic theory for the fingerboard, playing in all open position keys, new combinations of left and right-hand fingering, movable chords and scales, improvising solos, building a repertoire, classical solos, duets, trios, folk songs, and easy jam tunes, including basic techniques of classical guitar playing and song accompaniment.
+This class is designed for intermediate-level players with some reading and playing experience.
+Included will be instruction on increasing the reading range up the fingerboard, rhythmic fluency, chord vocabulary, harmonic theory for the finger-board, playing in all open position keys, new combinations of left and right-hand fingering, movable chords and scales, improvising solos, building a repertoire, classical solos, duets, trios, folk songs, and easy jam tunes, including basic techniques of classical guitar playing and song accompaniment.